FAIR Fine Art Guide

 What to prepare before contacting FAIR about silver or plated wares

 A better intake packet reduces rework and helps the first quote reflect the real scope.
-Silver and plated objects are especially easy to miscount when trays, fitted cases, serving pieces, or later substitutions are involved.
+Silver and plated objects are easy to miscount when trays, fitted cases, serving pieces, or later substitutions are involved.

 • Take overall views plus countable group shots, then add close-ups of every mark cluster, monogram, inscription, damaged area, and any fitted boxes or accessory parts.